tc39/proposal-pattern-matching/README.md

 ### Primitive Patterns

-All primitive values and variable names can be used directly as matcher patterns, representing a test that the subject matches the specified value, using [`SameValue`](https://tc39.es/ecma262/#sec-samevalue) semantics (except when otherwise noted).
+All primitive values can be used directly as matcher patterns, representing a test that the subject matches the specified value, using [`SameValue`](https://tc39.es/ecma262/#sec-samevalue) semantics (except when otherwise noted).